-- Cancellation cover, which pays out up to a certain amount if you need to cancel your holiday or cut it short due to an emergency
+This pays out up to a certain amount if you need to cancel your holiday or cut it short due to an emergency.

-- Repatriation, which covers the cost of bringing you back to the UK
+If you need to return home, you’ll be covered for the cost of bringing you back to the UK.

-- Baggage cover, which insures you in case your luggage is lost during your trip or any of your possessions are stolen.
+This cover insures you in case your luggage is lost during your trip or any of your possessions are stolen.
 If you’re taking any particularly expensive items – such as jewellery – on your holiday, make sure they’ll be included in your insurance policy.

-- Gadget cover, which will help in case a possession such as a mobile phone or a GoPro is lost or stolen
+This cover will help in case a possession such as a mobile phone or a GoPro is lost or stolen.

-- Passport cover, which protects you against extra expenses if your passport is lost or stolen while you’re abroad
+This protects you against extra expenses if your passport is lost or stolen while you’re abroad.

 The full details of your insurance will be in your policy document, so make sure you read it in full before you choose a travel insurance deal.